 Born in 1889, Gardner devoted his career to the field of optical instrument design and testing, but he was best known for his work in photography.
 In 1932, he published a paper in the NBS Journal of Research on the optical requirements of mapping from an airplane.
 His work in optics applied to aerial photography has assisted astronomers, solar scientists, and Arctic explorers in their quest to learn more about the earth and its surrounding atmosphere.

-In 1936 Gardner headed a joint NBS-National Geographic Society expedition to what is now known as Khazakstan to observe the total eclipse of the sun.
+In 1936, Gardner headed a joint NBS-National Geographic Society expedition to what is now known as Khazakstan to observe the total eclipse of the sun.
 One of the team’s goals was to take the first natural color photographs of a solar eclipse.
-Using a 4-m eclipse camera with a 23-cm astrographic lens made in NIST's glass plant, the researchers got their images and new data on the sun's corona, prominences and spectra.
+Using a 4-m eclipse camera with a 23-cm astrographic lens made in NIST's glass plant, the researchers got their images and new data on the sun's corona, prominences, and spectra.

-Irvine C. Gardner died in 29 December 1972.
+Gardner died in 1972.